 Tide tables and solunar tables for sport fishers in San Mateo Bridge.
 Find out the forecast for high tides and low tides before setting out to fish, and other fishing-related data such as the lunar phase, tidal coefficient, sun and moon rising and setting times, hours of maximum fish activity, weather conditions in San Mateo Bridge ...

 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide was at 5:18 am and the next low tide will be at 4:52 pm.
-The first high tide will be at 11:39 am and the next high tide at 10:43 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 12:10 am and the next low tide at 12:01 pm.
+The first high tide was at 6:39 am and the next high tide will be at 5:56 pm.

-The lunar phase is a Waning Crescent.
-Today we have 14 hours and 19 minutes of sun.
-The solar transit is at 1:16 pm and the length of time the moon will be visible will be 14 hours and 29 minutes.
+The lunar phase is a Waning Gibbous.
+Today we have 12 hours and 24 minutes of sun.
+The solar transit is at 1:04 pm and the length of time the moon will be visible will be 13 hours and 49 minutes.

-The tidal coefficient today is 62 (average).
-At noon the tidal coefficient increases to 65 to end the day with a tidal coefficient of 68.
-The tide heights today are -0.3 ft, 6.2 ft, 3.0 ft and 7.9 ft.
+The tidal coefficient today is 45, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
+At noon the tidal coefficient drops to 40 to end the day with a tidal coefficient of 37.
+The tide heights today are 0.7 ft, 6.2 ft, 3.0 ft and 7.2 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for San Mateo Bridge which is of 9.2 ft and a minimum height of -2.0 ft.